Nebukam/PCGExtendedToolkit/_sources/doc-pathfinding/heuristics/heuristic-attribute.md

 Heuristics Attribute allows fine-grained and precise control over pathfinding constraints by leveraging user-defined attributes.
 {: .fs-5 .fw-400 }

->When dealing with modifiers, keep in mind that **lower values are considered better** than higher ones by the {% include lk id='Search' %} algorithms.
+>When dealing with modifiers, keep in mind that **lower values are considered better** than higher ones by the {% include lk id='⊚ Search' %} algorithms.
 {: .error }

 #### Checklist